thlorenz/procps/README.md

 ## API

+So far `readproctab` has been implemented, but lots more to come, i.e. `meminfo`.

 <!-- START docme generated API please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN docme TO UPDATE -->